marioc8/simple-terminal/README.md

 - st-alpha-0.8.2.diff
 ```
-s patch allows users to change the opacity of the background.
+This patch allows users to change the opacity of the background.
 Note that you need an X composite manager (e.g. compton, xcompmgr) to make this patch effective.
 ```

 - st-anysize-0.8.1.diff
 ```
-This patch allows st to resize to any pixel size, makes the inner border size dynamic, and centers the content of the terminal so that the left/right and top/bottom borders are balanced.
-With this patch, st on a tiling WM will always fill the entire space allocated to it.
+This patch allows st to resize to any pixel size, makes the inner border size dynamic,
+nd centers the content of the terminal so that the left/right and top/bottom borders are balanced.
+ith this patch, st on a tiling WM will always fill the entire space allocated to it.
 ```

 - st-clipboard-0.8.3.diff